gdkrmr/mcp-git-course/src/mcp_git_course/resources/lessons/03_branching/02_branching.md

 git switch feature-x
 ```

-## Step 4: Creating and Switching in One Command
+## 4: Creating and Switching in One Command

 You can create and switch to a new branch in one step:
 ```bash